zzzeek/sqla_tutorial/presentation/index.rst

-Prerequisite Knowledge
+Starting Out
 =================================

+* SQLAlchemy is all about building Python structures that represent SQL database concepts in a very direct way.
+* It's essential to know at least a little bit of SQL when starting (or you will write angry tweets at me!)
-* This tutorial assumes some basic knowledge about SQL (in order of importance):
+* This tutorial will assume basic knowledge of (in order of importance):

     * structure: tables, columns, CREATE TABLE, etc.